stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 $$ \text{cosine similarity}(\vec{a}, \vec{b}) = \frac{\vec{a} \cdot \vec{b}}{\|\vec{a}\| \|\vec{b}\|} $$

-Geometrically speaking, it is cosine of the angle between two vectors.
-I tend to not think about it in this way - we are speaking about spaces of dozens, hundreds or thousands of dimensions.
-Our intuition is not good enough to work with such high-dimensional spaces and we shouldn't pretend otherwise.
+Geometrically speaking, it is the cosine of the angle between two vectors.
+However, I avoid thinking about it this way - we're dealing with spaces of dozens, hundreds, or thousands of dimensions.
+Our geometric intuition fails us in such high-dimensional spaces, and we shouldn't pretend otherwise.

 From a numerical perspective, it is a dot product with normalized vectors.
 It has some appealing properties: